RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-verify-location-service.png](images/00-verify-location-service.png "Location Service")

 1. Click on the route link above the location-service pod and append `locations` to the URI.
-Initially, you may receive a `404` error when opening the route URL, but once you append `locations` and refresh you should receive a list of all locations
+Initially, you may receive a `404` error when opening the route URL, but once you append `/locations` and refresh you should receive a list of all locations

     ![00-location-list.png](images/00-location-list.png "Location List")

 1. You can also search for individual locations by adjusting the URI to `/locations/{id}` e.g. `/locations/100`.

 1. Lastly, via the Eclipse Che terminal, test the HTTP POST using curl.
 You can use the following command:

     ```bash